Nissan Titan Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Nissan Titan are $1,374 a year including full coverage.
-Comprehensive insurance costs around $260 each year, collision insurance costs $424, and liability insurance costs around $510.
-Liability-only insurance costs as low as $568 a year, and high-risk driver insurance costs $2,966 or more.
+U.S. average insurance rates for a Nissan Titan are $1,374 a year for full coverage.
+Comprehensive insurance costs around $260 each year, collision insurance costs $424, and liability costs $510.
+Buying just liability costs as little as $568 a year, and insurance for high-risk drivers costs $2,966 or more.
 Teen drivers pay the highest rates at up to $5,308 a year.

 Average premium for full coverage: $1,374